 Its retro appeal is strong, but these guys have been making deep inroads when it comes to realising their place in a better future.
 They’ve been organic since 1996—and even now, they are still working on a picture of the perfect sustainable company.
 Their company mission statement concludes: “In the end, Patagonia may never be completely responsible.
 We have a long way to go and we don’t have a map—but we do have a way to read the terrain and to take the next step, and then the next.”

 Melbourne-based designer Jade Sarita-Arnott put her label on hold in 2012—she was fed up and disheartened by the relentless cycle of the fashion industry.
 After some time out, she relaunched Arnsdorf in 2017 with a totally sustainable framework, doing away with excessive waste and business centred on mass production.

 Artclub is a far cry from Sass & Bide co-founder Heidi Middleton’s earlier ventures in fashion.
-Launched just this year and housed in a Sydney warehouse that’s home to eco-friendly businesses like Koskela and Three Blue Ducks, Artclub is not about mass-produced, trend-based denim.
-Instead, it’s a hub for atelier-made art, environmentally-conscious fashion and vintage designer pieces.
+Launched in 2019 and housed in a Sydney warehouse that’s home to eco-friendly businesses like Koskela and Three Blue Ducks, Artclub is not about mass-produced, trend-based denim.
+Instead, it’s a hub for atelier-made art, environmentally-conscious fashion, and vintage designer pieces.

-Middleton wanted to flip the industry framework on its head, and through Artclub she’ll be peddling slow fashion that’s centred on creative freedom, longevity and respect for the planet.
+Middleton wanted to flip the industry framework on its head, and through Artclub she’s peddling slow fashion that’s centred on creative freedom, longevity, and respect for the planet.
 As for the clothes, expect billowing gowns made from remnant taffeta, pleated metallic skirts made with remnant lame—it’s an elegant Italian summer vibe and we are very into it.